aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

 ## Prerequisites ##

-This guidance is targeted towards those familiar with the AWS Console and AWS DeepRacer Service.
-The users are expected to have a basic understanding of AWS DeepRacer, SageMaker, RoboMaker services, and general Machine Learning concepts.
-It guides users to utilize these services directly to train, and tune their models to a higher level of performance.
-It should be run in US East N.Virginia region.
+This guidance is targeted towards those familiar with the AWS Console.
+The users are expected to have a basic understanding of Amazon ElastiCache, Amazon Redshift, AWS Glue, and general Machine Learning concepts like feature store.

 ### Operating system ###
 Since the guidance runs in the AWS cloud, on an Amazon Elastic Compute Cloud (EC2) instance, Linux (preferably Amazon Linux 2023 AMI) is recommended.